-Private George Edwin Ellison was born in Leeds on 10 August 1878.
+Private George Edwin Ellison was born in York on 10 August 1878.
 After joining the army as a regular, he leaves in 1912 to marry Hannah Maria Burgan and becomes a miner.
 Their son James Cornelius ELLISON is born on 16 November 1913.

 He is recalled during the mobilisation and joins the 5th Royal Irish Lancers Regiment which is part of the 3rd Cavalry Brigade commanded by General Gough.

 He first sees action at Mons in August 1914, followed by the retreat with the battle of Cateau and the Marne.
 In the intervening four years of service on the Western Front, the 40-year-old Yorkshireman had seen every type of warfare: the war of movement early on, the mud as he had gone into the first trenches as the war became deadlocked.
 He had fought in the first gas attack and on the Somme in 1916, had watched the first ever tanks go up to the front.
 In 1918, Saint Quentin, then the canal du Nord and the breakthrough of the Hindenburg line, followed by the 100 days until Mons.